- - Rear wheel and frame to rack using Sheldon Brown Method

 * The Key Code is stamped into the diamond-shaped metal tag that comes with the keys, or onto the key itself.

 You can also register your key code with us via the key code registration form.
 That way we can keep track of the key code for you.
 Otherwise, please keep that code in a safe place.

 Yes, all versions of the TiGr® cylinders are compatible with all versions TiGr® Bows.

-Please send a note to email@example.com if you would like more help with sizing questions (and any other questions you may have)
+Please send a note to email@example.com if you have more sizing questions.

 Yes, please send a note to firstname.lastname@example.org.
 We will generate a Return Authorization (RMA) and make arrangements to replace the sleeving at no charge.